Shensiyuan/nuscc_project/README.md

 ## CS5224 Group Project

 This repository provides codes for Group 24 Final Project.
+You can go to the demo by clicking the link below.

 ## [YANA - You Are Not Alone](https://yana.sora.so/)

-You can proceed to the demo by clicking the link above.

 ## Executive summary